GiuseppeLeite/CDPS/README.md

 model_rsf_ridge$lambda.min
 ```

-The genes used by the model are extracted from:
+The genes used by the final model are extracted directly from the trained model object:

 ```r
 rownames(model_rsf_ridge$glmnet.fit$beta)